ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 {% endfig %}

-A proper growth of a yucca plant depends greatly also on **the nutrients provided to it – but in low doses.** Typically, one needs to feed a yucca plant twice per season.
+A proper growth of a yucca plant depends greatly also on **the nutrients provided to it – in low doses.** Typically, one needs to feed a yucca plant twice per season.

 {:.distinction.distinction-warning}

 Remember that a yucca plant doesn't like humidity – do not water it too often.
-Overwatering might lead to a disease – marks on the leaves and lack of blooming.
+Overwatering might lead to a disease manifested by marks on the leaves and lack of blooming.

 ## How to overwinter a yucca plant?